Self-attention for raw optical Satellite Time Series Classification: Data

 \subsection{Crop Type Labels}

-The \emph{Common Agricultural Policy} of the European Union subsidizes farmers based on the type of crops they cultivated.
-Each member country is required to gather geographical information of the geometry of the parcel and the type of crop.
-This information is provided by obligatory surveys, as part of the subsidy application process, directly from the farmers.
+The \emph{Common Agricultural Policy} of the European Union subsidizes farmers based on the types of crop they cultivate.
+Each member country is required to gather geographical information on the geometry of the field parcels and the types of crop.
+This information is provided through obligatory surveys, as part of the subsidy application process, completed directly by the farmers.
 National agencies monitor the correctness either by gathering control samples \textit{in-situ} or by utilizing remote sensing and Earth observation technology.

 The crop label categories provided for this study were provided by StMELF.
 They follow a \emph{long-tailed class distribution} with more than \num{269} distinct categories.
 Here, the most common \num{15}, \num{26}, and \num{62} categories cover \SI{90}{\percent}, \SI{95}{\percent}, and \SI{99}{\percent} of the field parcels, respectively.
-In cooperation with StMELF and GAF, a set of land-use and land-cover categories was aggregated and selected with respect to the aims and objectives of the ministry.
-From this aggregation, we selected two labeled datasets: The first one contains \num{23} classes, as shown in \cref{fig:aoi:hist23}, and resembles the land-use of the parcels.
+In cooperation with StMELF and GAF AG, a set of land use and land cover categories was aggregated and selected with respect to the aims and objectives of the ministry.
+From this aggregation, we selected two labeled datasets: The first one contains \num{23} classes, as shown in \cref{fig:aoi:hist23}, and resembles the land use of the parcels.
 These categories cover, for instance, multiple types of grassland.
-This dataset is a challenging to classify, since multiple categories (\eg grassland for cattle-use and for machining) share similar surface reflectance features measured by the satellite.
+This dataset is challenging to classify, since multiple categories (\eg grassland for cattle use and for machining) share similar surface reflectance features measured by the satellite.
 We also aggregated these categories further into a second dataset that focuses on \num{12} land cover categories, as shown in \cref{fig:aoi:hist12}.
-By evaluating models on two 23-class land-use categorization and 12-class land cover categorization datasets, we aimed at reporting model accuracies from two objectives of different difficulty.
+By evaluating models on two datasets---a 23-class land use categorization and a 12-class land cover categorization---we aimed at reporting model accuracies from two objectives of different difficulty.